 NICC offers all students free and confidential counseling for substance use and other addictive behaviors, gambling, device management, and screen use.
 Support, information, education and referrals are provided in a non-judgmental environment.
-For appointments and additional information, call the Morningstar Counselor's office at (402) 417-3884.
+For appointments and additional information, call the Morningstar Counseling office at (402) 327-9711.

-15.6 Health Risks:
+15.6 Health Risks